JohnXinhua/programming-contest-notebook/contributing.md

 - Search previous submissions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Make sure your code follows the pattern used in the other implementations.
+(Check my [.vimrc](.vimrc))

 Thank you for your contributions!